01Bharti/Sales-Dashboard/README.md

 - Monitor item-level performance with the average quantity sold
 - Support decisions on inventory, pricing, and marketing based on data-driven insights

-## 📸 Screenshots
-Add one or more screenshots of the dashboard here, for example:
-- `Sales-Dashboard/Sales dashboard.png`
-- `Sales-Dashboard/Sales-Quarter 1.png`
-- `Sales-Dashboard/Sales_Quarter 2.png`